Is Your Child Struggling with Reading or Math? 7 Fluency Tips from a St. Louis Learning Expert

 Helping Learners With Slow Processing Speed

 Are you concerned that your child struggles to learn, or takes much longer than expected to complete basic homework?
-Have you been told they have slow processing speed?
+Do they have difficulty remembering new information?
+Have you been told they have slow processing speed or a processing disorder?
 Are these challenges holding them back at school or contributing to low self-esteem?
 Fit Learning may be your answer.
-Key aspects of Fit’s unique teaching technique make it a particularly good match...[ read more ]
+Key aspects...[ read more ]

 Make More Mistakes!